Real-time Threat Feeds user guide¶

 Domain Risk Scores have an expiration time of 24 hours:

-- When a domain receives a high Domain Risk Score and activity was observed in passive DNS over the previous 24 hours, the feed emits the domain immediately with a 24-hour expiration time.
-(This expiration time is 24 hours after the first of either of those events.)
+- When a domain receives a high Domain Risk Score and activity was observed in passive DNS over the previous 24 hours, the feed emits the domain immediately.
+The expiration time is 24 hours after the first of those two events.

-- If a domain receives a high Domain Risk Score but has no passive DNS activity over the past 24 hours, the system waits for the Domain Risk Score's 24-hour period.
-If passive DNS activity is observed on a domain that already has a high and live (not expired) Domain Risk Score, the feed emits the domain with an expiration time of 24 hours from the original risk observation.
+- If a domain receives a high Domain Risk Score but has no passive DNS activity over the past 24 hours, the system waits for the Domain Risk Score's 24-hour period to complete.
+If passive DNS activity is observed on a domain that already has a high and live Domain Risk Score, the feed emits the domain.
+The expiration time is 24 hours from the original risk observation.

 - The feed doesn't emit risky domains without passive DNS activity.

-The Domain Hotlist includes an expires response field with the expiration time in UTC.
+The Domain Hotlist includes an expires response field with the expiration time in UTC (Coordinated Universal Time).
 We consider the score invalid after 24 hours.
 We recommend that you delete expired scores or exclude them from detections or queries.

 Feed endpoint: api.domaintools.com/v1/feed/domainhotlist/